Gainsborough Gardens: Architecture

 Nos.
+7, 8, 9 & 10 were designed by Legg.
+Nos.
 5, 6, 9a and 14 are individually listed Grade II on the National Heritage List for England (NHLE).
 Nos.
 3 and 4, 7 and 8, 9 and 10, and 11, 12, and 13 are listed in their respective groups.

 Nos.
 11, 12, 13 were designed and developed in 1893 by the influential Queen Anne revival architect Horace Field as a speculation, in part funded by his stepmother, Alicia Field, for whom he also designed "The Small House", No.14.

 9a, known as 'Eirene Cottage' was designed by Elijah Hoole for C.E.
 Maurice and his wife and was completed in 1891.
 The National Heritage List for England praises its "high-quality design in the Vernacular Revival mode".
 Maurice was married to the sister of Octavia Hill, the founder of the National Trust.
 Hoole's designs for Hill are remiscent of his design for 9a including his model cottages in Ranston Street in Marylebone and in Redcross and Whitecross Gardens in Southwark.
 9a is noted for its distinctive sgraffito frieze of roundels in a cinquefoil design, above this, its name of 'Eirene Cottage' is inscribed.

-The former stables to No. 6 is now known as the Cottage on the Heath and is Grade II listed.
-It was designed by Legg and built in 1885.
+The former stables to No. 6, now known as the Cottage on the Heath and Grade II listed, was designed by Legg and built in 1885.
 The NHLE listing describes the cottage as occupying "a prominent, bastion-like position in Gainsborough Gardens".

-The lodge building to Gainsborough Crescent at the entrance to Well Walk was built in 1886 by Legg for the gardener of the crescent.
+The lodge building to Gainsborough Gardens at its Well Walk entrance was built in 1886, and also designed by Legg, for the gardener of the crescent.
 It is listed Grade II.

 The semi-detached pair of No. 3 and 4 was the first completed building in Gainsborough Gardens, they were completed in 1884 and designed by E.J.
 May.
 No. 4 featured in the 1970 film The Railway Children as the location of the family home before the children's move to Yorkshire.